-Archer Heights South median real estate price is $252,754, which is more expensive than 42.7% of the neighborhoods in Illinois and 31.1% of the neighborhoods in the U.S.
+Archer Heights South median real estate price is $239,793, which is less expensive than 63.4% of Illinois neighborhoods and 73.2% of all U.S. neighborhoods.

 Archer Heights South is an urban neighborhood (based on population density) located in Chicago, Illinois.

-Archer Heights South real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and small apartment buildings.
+Archer Heights South real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) small apartment buildings and single-family homes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Archer Heights South neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 1940 and 1969.

 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

-The freedom of moving to new places versus the comfort of home.
-How much and how often people move not only can create diverse and worldly neighborhoods, but simultaneously it can produce a loss of intimacy with one's surroundings and a lack of connectedness to one's neighbors.
-NeighborhoodScout's exclusive research has identified this neighborhood as unique with regard to the transience of its populace.
-More residents of the Archer Heights South neighborhood live here today that also were living in this same neighborhood five years ago than is found in 98.7% of U.S. neighborhoods.
+Some neighborhoods have more internal cohesiveness than others.
+While other neighborhoods feel like a collection of strangers who just happen to live near each other.
+Sometimes this comes down to not only the personalities of the people in a place, but how long people have been together in that neighborhood.
+NeighborhoodScout's research has revealed some interesting things about the rootedness of people in the Archer Heights South neighborhood.
+More residents of the Archer Heights South neighborhood live here today that also were living in this same neighborhood five years ago than is found in 97.6% of U.S. neighborhoods.
 This neighborhood is really made up of people who know each other, don't move often, and have lived here in this very neighborhood for quite a while.
-What is interesting to note, is that the Archer Heights South neighborhood has a greater percentage of residents born in another country (49.0%) than are found in 97.4% of all U.S. neighborhoods.
+What is interesting to note, is that the Archer Heights South neighborhood has a greater percentage of residents born in another country (60.5%) than are found in 99.2% of all U.S. neighborhoods.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.